 Co-President & Treasurer JF Garrard is the founder of Dark Helix Press, Senior Editor for Ricepaper Magazine and an Assistant Editor for Amazing Stories magazine.
 She is an editor and writer of speculative fiction (Trump Utopia or Dystopia Anthology, The Undead Sorceress) and non-fiction.
 Her contributions to business, diversity and health subjects have been published in Entrepreneur, Huffington Post, Moneyish, Monster.com, Women’s Health and Cosmopolitan, among others.
 Her latest stories include The Metamorphosis of Nova in the Blood Is Thicker anthology by Iguana Books and The Perfect Husband in the We Shall Be Monsters Frankenstein anthology by Renaissance Press.

 Vice-President Jennifer D. Foster is a Toronto-based freelance writer and editor, and her company is Planet Word.
-Her clients are from the marketing and communications, magazine, and book and custom publishing fields and include Quill & Quire, Art Gallery of Ontario, Canadian Children’s Book News, Writer’s Digest Books, Sunnybrook Research Institute, and The Globe and Mail.
+Her clients are from the marketing and communications, magazine, and book and custom publishing fields and include Quill & Quire, Art Gallery of Ontario, House of Anansi Press, Canadian Children’s Book News, Writer’s Digest Books, Sunnybrook Research Institute, and The Globe and Mail.
 Jennifer is a long-time mentor to novice editors via Editors Canada and to novice writers via the Professional Writers Association of Canada.
 She’s also chair of Editors Toronto and administrative director of Rowers Reading Series.
 Jennifer’s working on her first book, a YA novel, and is excited to be an executive member of the Canadian Authors Association’s Toronto branch.

 Membership Coordinator Brandi A. Tanner is a freelance writer and photographer based in Toronto, ON.
 Originally from Riverport, Nova Scotia, she’s also the Sales Coordinator for Comairco Equipment, a position she’s held for the last nine years.
 She looks forward to applying her multitasking and administrative skills from that job to the role of Membership Coordinator with the newly revamped Toronto branch of the Canadian Authors Association.
 Brandi is working on her first novel, in science fiction, along with a multitude of short stories and poems.